Lebanon and Israel, long-time foes, to start talks on disputed waters | Law-Order

 Lebanon and Israel, long-time foes, to start talks on disputed waters

 Lebanon and Israel, formally still at war after decades of conflict, launch talks on Wednesday to address a long-running dispute over their maritime border running through potentially gas-rich Mediterranean waters.
-The U.S.-mediated talks follow three years of intense diplomacy by Washington and were announced less than a month after the United States stepped up pressure on political allies of the Iran-backed Lebanese group Hezbollah.
+The U.S.-mediated talks follow three years of diplomacy by Washington and were announced weeks after it stepped up pressure on allies of Lebanon's Iran-backed Hezbollah.

 They also come after the United Arab Emirates and Bahrain agreed to establish full relations with Israel, under U.S.-brokered deals which realign some of Washington's closest Middle East allies against Iran.
-Hezbollah, which fought a five-week conflict with Israel in 2006, says the talks are not a sign of peace-making with its long-time enemy.
-Israel's energy minister also said expectations for Wednesday's meeting should be realistic.
+Hezbollah, which last fought a war with Israel in 2006, says the talks are not a sign of peace-making with its long-time enemy.
+Israel's energy minister also said expectations should be realistic.

-Wednesday's meeting will be hosted by the United Nations peacekeeping force UNIFIL, which has monitored the disputed land boundary since Israel's' military withdrawal from south Lebanon in 2000, ending a 22-year occupation.
-A Lebanese security source says the two sides will meet together in the same room in UNIFIL's base in south Lebanon, but will direct their talks through a mediator.
+Wednesday's meeting will be hosted by the United Nations peacekeeping force UNIFIL, which has monitored the land boundary since Israel's withdrawal from south Lebanon in 2000, ending a 22-year occupation.
+A Lebanese security source says the two sides will meet in the same room in UNIFIL's base in south Lebanon, but will direct their talks through a mediator.

 - READ MORE ON: